 Camera and GPS Tracker

 Whether it’s the serene slopes or your friends sliding in action, there are a lot of moments that deserve capturing on a camera.
+If you need help with your pics post holiday then try fixthephoto.
 Make sure you carry a good camera that can capture distant objects clearly.
 If you love videotaping everything, why not?
 Have your friends tape as you snowboard down the mountains.

 In addition to your camera, don’t forget your GPS tracker.
 It’s easy to get lost in the mountains.
 Make it easier to be tracked should you get lost in the woods.
 You can always carry your smartphone for contacts but don't rely on it.
 Batteries lose charge and most of them can't even get a connection the moment you start climbing the mountains.